MissStrong/ICD2O/Notes/Unit 1/Note 14 - Scope.md

 }
 ```

 However, we can't just put anything we want at the very top of the file.
-For example, we can only call P5.js functions from within other P5.js functions like `setup()` and `draw()`.
+For example, we can only call P5.js functions from within other P5.js functions such as `setup()` and `draw()`.

 ```javascript
 print(height); // this doesn't work